RedHatInsights/frontend-starter-app/README.md

 There is [shared common config](https://www.npmjs.com/package/@redhat-cloud-services/frontend-components-config) with predefined values and lifecycles to build and run your application.

-We are used [federated modules](https://webpack.js.org/concepts/module-federation/) to seamlessly load multiple application.
+We use [federated modules](https://webpack.js.org/concepts/module-federation/) to seamlessly load multiple application.

 ```